automorphis/Cogstruction/README.md

 # Cogstruction

-A genetic algorithm that produces high quality cog arrays in the game "Legends of Idleon".
+A genetic algorithm that produces high quality cog arrays for the construction skill in the game "Legends of Idleon".